python4astronomers/python4astronomers/source/astropy/fits.rst

+.. include:: ../references.rst

 .. _handling-fits-files:

 Handling FITS files
 ===================

-.. note:: If you are already familiar with PyFITS, `astropy.io.fits` is in
+.. note:: If you are already familiar with PyFITS, `astropy.io.fits`_ is in
           fact the same code as the latest version of PyFITS, and you can adapt old scripts that use PyFITS to use Astropy by simply doing::